 Both the D750 and the D500 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The D750 replaced the earlier Nikon D700, while the D500 followed on from the Nikon D300S.

 So how do things add up?
-Is the Nikon D750 better than the Nikon D500 or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+Which of the two cameras – the Nikon D750 or the Nikon D500 – has the upper hand?
+A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24.2 vs 20.7MP) with a 8% higher linear resolution.